March 2017 Newsletter

 The Second Edition of the IASLC Staging Manual/Handbook in Thoracic Oncology reports on the latest revisions of the tumor, node and metastasis (TNM) classifications of thoracic malignancies, namely, lung cancer, malignant pleural mesothelioma, carcinoma of the esophagus and of the esophago-gastric junction, and thymic epithelial tumors.

-The eighth edition of the TNM staging system has been officially accepted by the Union for International Cancer Control (UICC) and the American Joint Committee on Cancer (AJCC); although, the AJCC has delayed its implementation of the eighth edition of the staging system until 2018.
+The eighth edition of the TNM staging system has been officially accepted by the Union for International Cancer Control (UICC) and the American Joint Committee on Cancer (AJCC); however, the AJCC has delayed its implementation of the eighth edition of the staging system until 2018.

 The Manual and the Handbook are now available for purchase on Amazon.com.